• Skip to primary navigation

 1. Place the finely chopped milk chocolate in a large bowl.

-2. Pour the heavy cream previously heated in a saucepan over medium heat.
+2. Pour the hot heavy cream over the chocolate.

-4. Add the cold cream and mix again until you have a homogeneous ganache.
+4. Add the cold cream and mix until combined.

 5. Blend with a hand blender to smooth the ganache.

-6. Cover with plastic wrap and place in the refrigerator overnight (at least 6 hours).
+6. Cover with plastic wrap and refrigerate overnight (at least 6 hours).

-7. Place the milk chocolate ganache in the bowl of a stand mixer fitted with the whisk attachment.
+7. Place the chilled ganache in a stand mixer with the whisk attachment.

-8. Beat on medium speed for about 2-3 minutes until you have a smooth, firm ganache.
+8. Beat on medium speed for 2–3 minutes until smooth and firm.

-9. Use the ganache immediately or store it in the fridge.
+9. Use immediately or store in the fridge.

 Equipment